 Learners with special educational needs receive individual support backed by an Individual Educational Plan.
 Systems are put in place to meet the individual student’s needs.
 Learning support assistants support the learning of the individual student in the mainstream classroom.

-Unfortunately, CHS does not publish its exam results, which, in our opinion, is a great pity!
+Historically, CHS did not publish its exam results, which, in our opinion, is a great pity!
 We at WhichSchoolAdvisor.com encourage all schools to be transparent in relation to the academic achievement of their students - something we feel should be celebrated - and also provide parents with the opportunity to contrast and compare results between schools.

 Academically, the school is rated as Good in its last ADEK report and boasts GCSE and A level results which the former Principal described to us as "superior to those of several of the Premium UK curriculum schools in Abu Dhabi", and 20% above the UK average.
 Note, however, that in the latest report, attainment at A' Level English and mathematics was highlighted as an area that needs to be addressed.